Daksh2060/magic-square-puzzle/README.md

 4. **Scoring:** Earn points for boards won.

-5. **Past game catalogue:** The final board of each game is saved as a generated image, using colored squares to represent game baord states.
+5. **Past game catalogue:** The final board of each game is saved as a generated image.

 6. **Play Again:** You can quickly start a new game if you choose to play again.